 I’ll never forget the summer I spent in Japan.
-I was 19, working as a day camp counselor on an American military base and had the entire beautiful, mysterious and eccentric country at my fingertips.
+I was 19, working as a day camp counselor on an American military base, and had the entire beautiful, mysterious and eccentric country at my fingertips.
 Everything about Japan, from the culture, to the food and history struck a chord with me, and I still think about it almost every day.

 I came back from that summer abroad with many memories, new experiences and stories to share…as well as 8 extra pounds on my body!
 8 pounds on a 5’2 person is…a lot.
-I looked like a little marshmallow!
+I looked like a marshmallow!

 Several things contributed to my weight gain that summer.
 The worst offenders, not surprisingly, being the most delicious. ;) Yoshinoya Beef Bowls, Chu-Hi, Tokyo Style Ramen Noodles…